 - Other conditions.

-Vitamin D is LIKELY SAFE when taken by mouth in recommended amounts.
+Vitamin D is LIKELY SAFE when taken by mouth or given as a shot into the muscle in recommended amounts.
 Most people do not commonly experience side effects with vitamin D, unless too much is taken.
 Some side effects of taking too much vitamin D include weakness, fatigue, sleepiness, headache, loss of appetite, dry mouth, metallic taste, nausea, vomiting, and others.

-Special Precautions & Warnings:Pregnancy and breast-feeding: Vitamin D is LIKELY SAFE during pregnancy and breast-feeding when used in daily amounts below 4000 units.
+Special Precautions & Warnings:Pregnancy and breast-feeding: Vitamin D is LIKELY SAFEduring pregnancy and breast-feeding when used in daily amounts below 4000 units.
 Do not use higher doses.
+Vitamin D is POSSIBLY UNSAFE when used in higher amounts during pregnancy or while breast-feeding.
 Using higher doses might cause serious harm to the infant.